 At the 2009 Winnipeg Fringe festival, he performed with his partner Debbie Patterson and their two kids Gislina and Solmund in Patterson’s play Molotov Circus, which was re-mounted for the Summerworks festival in Toronto.

-He is a member of the Curatorial Committee and the board of Núna(now).
-At present, he is working with fellow núna(now) member Freya Olafson, and Icelandic artists Fridgeir Einarsson and Ingibjorg Magnadottir on a piece called “Islands”, which will premiere at the lokal theatre festival in Iceland in September 2011, and at núna(now) in 2012.
+He created, with fellow núna(now) member Freya Olafson, and Icelandic artists Fridgeir Einarsson and Ingibjorg Magnadottir a dance/theatre piece called “The Island”, which premiered at the lokal theatre festival in Iceland in September 2011, and at núna(now) in 2012.